Busting 13 Common Myths about Abroad Education Loans

 The cost associated with education abroad made this myth more reasonable as this was true a decade ago.
 But now things are changing, students can now apply for scholarships and various education loan schemes provided by various loan lenders.

 Government banks also have education loan interest subsidy schemes for students coming from financially weaker households.
-At the end of the day, prime importance is given to a student's caliber and not their economical status.
+At the end of the day, prime importance is given to a student's calibre and not their economic status.

 MYTH 2: Self-financing is better than taking an education loan

-The thought that self-financing is better than taking an education loan is mostly prevalent among wealthy families as they do not wish to visit the banks, arrange the documents and wait for the loan to sanction wherein they can arrange all the funds themself.
+The thought that self-financing is better than taking an education loan is mostly prevalent among wealthy families as they do not wish to visit the banks, arrange the documents and wait for the loan to be sanctioned wherein they can arrange all the funds themself.

 THE TRUTH: Opting for education loans provides more benefits than you think.